Rooholla-KhorramBakht/B1Py/README.md

 # B1Py
-B1Py is a collection of tools and guides for getting started with the Unitree B1 robot.
+B1Py is a collection of tools and tutorials for getting started with the Unitree B1 robot.
 It aims to bring simplicity by providing a modular and as much as possible Pythonic toolchain for this robot.
 It features:

 - High-level interface abstraction with safety features to communicate with the onboard controller.
 - Low-level joint interface abstraction with safety features to control the robot's actuators.